ckaestne/seai/lectures/04_modelquality/modelquality.md

 ----
-## Test Case Generation in Machine Learning
+## Approaches for Checking in Variants

 * Generating test data (random, distributions) usually easy
 * For many techniques gradient-based techniques to search for invariant violations (see adversarial ML)